danielhood/microlandia-compendium/README.md

 License
 -------
-This repository does not include a license file.
-Consult the repository owner for licensing terms.
+MIT License.
+See the `LICENSE` file for full text.